arviz-devs/preliz/docs/examples/gallery/working_with_distributions.md

 dist.moments(types="md")
 ```

-One important note is that PreliZ compues the [excess kurtosis](https://en.wikipedia.org/wiki/Kurtosis#Excess_kurtosis), then for a Normal we get 0.
+One important note is that PreliZ computes the [excess kurtosis](https://en.wikipedia.org/wiki/Kurtosis#Excess_kurtosis), then for a Normal we get 0.

 ```{jupyter-execute}